 2. Sign Up for the Email List

 We no longer live in a world where advertisers just want to reach a lot of consumers; now, they want to reach the right consumers.
 Digital outlets like Facebook and Google have a ton of data that allow advertisers to target people precisely.
-To stay competitive, radio stations need to be gathering data on their listeners as well (and not just relying on the data they get from Nielsen).
+To stay competitive, radio stations need to be gathering data on their listeners as well and not just relying on the data they get from third parties.

 Data gathering starts by capturing email addresses.
 Sometimes you'll be able to capture other information at the same time, sometimes you'll have to re-engage with listeners later to capture more data.
 But once you've got a listener's email address, your station is in a position to go back for more later.
 So one of the key goals of your website should be encouraging people to sign up for your radio station's email list.